lesposito87/lesposito87/README.md

 # 🚀 About Me
-IT Professional experienced in deploying, maintaining and keep updated On Premise and Cloud infrastructures using an “As Code” approach with focus on Site and Services 24x7 Reliability.
+IT Professional experienced in deploying, maintaining and keep updated On Premise and Cloud infrastructures using an `As Code` approach with focus on Site and Services 24x7 Reliability.

 ## 🌐 Socials